haotian0701/ML-predictive-machinery-maintenance/README.md

   - **Sequential Models:** In contrast, RNN, LSTM, and GRU process each 24-hour window as a sequence of hourly snapshots, with 25 features per hour to maintain temporal relationships.
 - <ins>Target Data:</ins> Output labels are generated to indicate whether a machine will fail within the subsequent 6- or 24-hours, enabling the models to predict short-term and medium-term failures.

-To ensure robust training and evaluation, features and labels are carefully aligned to avoid data leakage.
+To ensure accurate training and evaluation, features and labels are carefully aligned to avoid data leakage.

 ## Methodology

 To ensure thorough evaluation and prevent overfitting, the dataset was partitioned randomly with 60% of data for training, 20% for validation, and 20% for testing.
 Each "example" corresponds to a 24-hour period for a given machine, and whether it failed in the subsequent 24-hour period.
-For ANNs, taining was conducted over 200 epochs using binary cross entropy to optimize the models effectively without overfitting.
+For ANNs, training was conducted over 200 epochs using binary cross entropy to optimize the models effectively without overfitting.

 - _Logistic Regression_ served primarily for illustrative purposes to establish a baseline, demonstrating the non-linear relationship in the dataset where simpler linear models might fail.
 - _MLP and Sequential Models (RNN, LSTM, GRU)_ were fine-tuned to optimize parameters like learning rate, batch size, and dropout rates over several experiments (not all included in notebooks).
 For sequential models, specific attention was given to RNN dropout and hidden layers, crucial for handling temporal data efficiently.